TrIM, Triangular Input Movement Systolic Array for Convolutional Neural Networks: Architecture and Hardware Implementation: Hardware Implementation

 In order to highlight the advantages offered by TrIM in terms of performance and local data utilization, we present a comparative analysis with Eyeriss\cite{Chen_17}, state-of-the-art systolic array proposing the RS dataflow.
-Table~\ref{VGG16_TrIM_Eyeriss} details such a comparison, be reporting (a) the specific configuration of each CL, (b) throughput, memory accesses, and utilization for both the proposed architecture (TrIM) and Eyeriss.
-Eyeriss, despite working at $1.3 \times$ higher frequency, reaches a throughput $\sim 16 \times$ lower, because using only 168 PEs.
+To showcase the effectiveness of TrIM in a wide spectrum of ifmap sizes and kernel sizes, the VGG-16\cite{Simonyan_15} and the AlexNet\cite{Krizhevsky_12} CNNs are benchmarked.
+Table~\ref{VGG16_TrIM_Eyeriss} and~\ref{AlexNet_TrIM_Eyeriss} detail such a comparison, reporting (a) the specific configuration of each CL, (b) throughput, PE utilization and memory accesses.
+Regarding the memory accesses, a breakdown between on-chip and off-chip memory is reported, and normalized to off-chip memory accesses.

-TrIM requires 358.71 millions of memory accesses to retrieve and send ifmaps, weights, psums, ofmaps.
-Specifically, ifmaps account for 259.26 millions of accesses, weights for 14.03 millions, psums for 72.5 millions and 12.92 millions for ofmaps.
-On average, TrIM outperforms Eyeriss by $\sim 5.1 \times$, thanks to the effectiveness of the triangular movement of inputs at the slice level.
-Indeed, the inputs overhead per slice (i.e., the number of extra accesses) is only the $\sim 5.8 \%$ of the total memory accesses.
-Furthermore, it worth to mention that Eyeriss exhibits an additional contribution related to the scratch pads, sitting at the PE level.
-Considering the consumption breakdown reported in \cite{Chen_17}, it has been estimated that scratch pads contribute from $\sim 12.9 \times$ to $\sim 16.5 \times$ more than the external memory.
+Regarding VGG-16, TrIM takes 78.6 ms (391 GOPs/s) to perform one inference step, while Eyeriss takes 1.25 s (24.5 GOPs/s).
+In terms of total memory accesses, TrIM requires $\sim3\times$ less than Eyeriss.
+This mitigation is motivated by the very limited contribution of on-chip memory.
+In fact, while Eyeriss requires a global buffer and scratch pads at the PE level, TrIM only uses a global buffer for psums.
+In detail, the $\sim94\%$ of equivalent on-chip memory accesses relates to scratch pads in the Eyeriss architecture.
+On the other hand, the use of a global buffer to store ifmap and weight tiles, along with data compression for ifmap sparsity, allows Eyeriss to save $5.3\times$ off-chip memory accesses than TrIM.
+However, this is not sufficient to hide the on-chip memory contribution, which is $\sim15\times$ higher.